glekoz/snippetbox/README.md

 ## Roadmap / TODO

 * Add full-text search and tagging for snippets.
-* Support for private / public snippet visibility and shareable links.
-* Add an API (JSON) so third-party clients can integrate.
 * Improve UI/UX: syntax highlighting for code snippets, editor enhancements.
 * Add user roles (admin, moderator) and rate limiting to prevent abuse.
 * Add automated DB migrations and versioning.